HananeOB/DjangoRESTAPISuperMarket/README.md

 ```
 python manage.py runserver
 ```
-The blog should be available at localhost:8000.
+The server should be listenning on localhost:8000.